 FDIC Makes Public December Enforcement Actions

-To view the orders and notice online, please visit the FDIC's Web page by clicking the link below.
+To view orders, adjudicated decisions and notices and the administrative hearing details online, please visit the FDIC's Web page by clicking the link below.

 Congress created the Federal Deposit Insurance Corporation in 1933 to restore public confidence in the nation's banking system.
 The FDIC insures deposits at the nation's banks and savings associations, 5,256 as of September 30, 2019.
 It promotes the safety and soundness of these institutions by identifying, monitoring and addressing risks to which they are exposed.
 The FDIC receives no federal tax dollars—insured financial institutions fund its operations.

 FDIC press releases and other information are available on the Internet at www.fdic.gov, by subscription electronically (go to www.fdic.gov/about/subscriptions/index.html) and may also be obtained through the FDIC's Public Information Center (877-275-3342 or 703-562-2200).
 PR-6-2020